pypa/setuptools/docs/userguide/datafiles.rst

 Data Files Support
 ====================

-Old packaging installation methods in the Python ecosystem have traditionally allowed installation of "data files", which are placed in a platform-specific location.
+Old packaging installation methods in the Python ecosystem have traditionally allowed the inclusion of "data files" (i.e. files beyond :ref:`the default set <manifest>` ), which are placed in a platform-specific location.
 However, the most common use case for data files distributed with a package is for use *by* the package, usually by including the data files **inside the package directory**.

 ``Setuptools`` focuses on this most common type of data files and offers three ways of specifying which files should be included in your packages, as described in